-Despite the relative limitations of using VHF/UFH for two way communication, the vast majority of response organizations prefer VHF/UHF radios due to their portability.
-The size of the VHF/UHF wavelengths don’t require massive or specialized antennas, while the relatively low energy requirements enable long lasting battery powered portable “walkie-talkies.”
+Despite the relative limitations of using VHF/UFH for two way communication, the vast majority of response organisations prefer VHF/UHF radios due to their portability.
+The size of the VHF/UHF wavelengths don’t require massive or specialised antennas, while the relatively low energy requirements enable long lasting battery powered portable “walkie-talkies.”
 Handheld walkie-talkie radios can be relatively expensive, but they are still cheap enough to buy in bulk and distribute to key personnel on the move.

 Example Mobile Handheld Walkie Talkies

 There are a variety of manufacturers of VHF/UHF handheld radio equipment available to humanitarian agencies.
 Though different devices from different manufacturers call be programmed to operate on the same frequencies and interoperate with each other, buying two different models of radio is strongly discouraged.
-Handheld radios have a variety of removeable and replaceable parts, and having a standard fleet of handled radios will greatly simply for maintenance and repair.
+Handheld radios have a variety of removable and replaceable parts, and having a standard fleet of handled radios will greatly simply for maintenance and repair.

 Users of VHF/UHF radios should know how to properly turn on their radios, adjust the volume, and cycle through different channels.
-Each radio manufacturer may have slightly different standards and modes of operation, so users should familiarize themselves with operation.
+Each radio manufacturer may have slightly different standards and modes of operation, so users should familiarise themselves with operation.

 Depending on the security environment, users may also be required to keep their radios on at all times, and continually charged.
 Users should be supplied with charging base stations and spare batteries so radios can be operated even in power outages.
-Users should also familiarize themselves with how to charge and replace batteries, and if a radio only holds a charge for less than 2-3 hours should ask for a replacement battery.
+Users should also familiarise themselves with how to charge and replace batteries, and if a radio only holds a charge for less than 2-3 hours should ask for a replacement battery.